Zero-pointed manifolds: Duality

 Recall the notation for the functors displayed in~(\ref{notation-+}).
 The following result is a simple rephrasing of universal properties, premised on Proposition~\ref{bar-cobar-idem}.

-\begin{prop} Let $\cV$ be a symmetric monoidal $\infty$-category that is $\ot$-sifted cocomplete and $\ot$-cosifted complete.
-Let $\cA\colon \zdisk \to \cV$ be a symmetric monoidal functor.
+\begin{lemma} Let $\cV$ be a symmetric monoidal $\infty$-category that is $\ot$-sifted cocomplete and $\ot$-cosifted complete.
+Let $\cA\colon \zdisk_n \to \cV$ be a symmetric monoidal functor.
 The following statements are equivalent. \begin{enumerate} \item $\cA$ is a Koszul duality.

 \item Both of the universal arrows

 are equivalences.